-Billed as “the eighth story, 19 years later”, Harry Potter And The Cursed Child Parts One And Two arrives in the West End as a new two-part play written by JK Rowling, Jack Thorne and John Tiffany.
+Billed as “the eighth story, 19 years later”, Harry Potter And The Cursed Child Parts One And Two casts a spell over the West End in a new two-part play written by JK Rowling, Jack Thorne and John Tiffany, which won a record-breaking 9 Olivier Awards with Mastercard in 2017.

-Parker, whose recent London stage roles include hit musicals Guys And Dolls and High Society, is joined in the cast by Olivier Award winner Noma Dumezweni (Linda, Royal Court) as Hermione and Paul Thornley (A Chorus Of Disapproval, West End) as Ron.
+Jamie Parker, whose recent London stage roles include hit musicals Guys And Dolls and High Society, stars as the eponymous Boy Wizard, and is joined in the cast by Olivier Award winner Noma Dumezweni (Linda, Royal Court) as Hermione and Paul Thornley (A Chorus Of Disapproval, West End) as Ron, until 21 May 2017.

 Please note, this production is staged in two parts.
 For full ticketing details visit the show’s website.